 They sat down, old friends finding their spot between the hubbub and aromas of the coffee shop.
 They caught up on each other’s lives, spoke a while about friendships, love, and loneliness and that he’d been struggling with his own.
-They discussed that desire as the issue of loneliness.
+They discussed desire as the issue of loneliness.

 She looked at him and thoughtfully intoned,

 “Desire is the vacuum of its object, and the vacuum grows the more you focus on it.
 Only when you learn to be content on your own, without the need for another person, are you truly ready for that person.”